springkim/flash-tokenizer/README.md

 Naturally, it's faster than BertTokenizer, but the results aren't exactly the same, which means you're already giving up 100% accuracy starting with the tokenizer.

 BertTokenizer is not only provided by transformers.
-[PaddleNLP (https://github.com/PaddlePaddle/PaddleNLP) and tensorflow-text (https://www.tensorflow.org/text) also provide BertTokenizer.
+[PaddleNLP](https://github.com/PaddlePaddle/PaddleNLP) and [tensorflow-text](https://www.tensorflow.org/text) also provide BertTokenizer.

-Then there's [Blingfire] (https://github.com/microsoft/BlingFire), which is developed by Microsoft and is being abandoned.
+Then there's [Blingfire](https://github.com/microsoft/BlingFire), which is developed by Microsoft and is being abandoned.

 PaddleNLP requires PaddlePaddle and provides tokenizer functionality starting with version 3.0rc.
 You can install it as follows